Editorial Board of Design History

-Design History is a research journal published annually in the spring by the Design History Workshop Japan.
+Design History is a research journal published annually by the Design History Workshop Japan.

 The journal of the Design History Workshop Japan works from these basic assumptions to think about the political, economic, social, technological and cultural roles and meanings of design in ways that are historical, international and interdisciplinary, and to bring further developments to design history as new and independent research field.

 The Editorial Board welcomes article submissions from research-